 In 2014, we began partnerships with People for Guatemala and the Rotary Club of Kathmandu Metro in Nepal.

-We now partner with the University of Utah, Utah State University, Westminster College, Dixie College, the City of South Salt Lake, Catholic Community Services, and the Asian Association of Utah.
+We now partner with the University of Utah, Utah State University, Westminster College, Dixie State University, the City of South Salt Lake, the Asian Association of Utah, Salt Lake City School District, and Granite School District.